 - Identify which province you’re from on the page that opens.
-You’ll only be able to proceed with your application if you live in Ontario, Alberta, Saskatchewan or British Columbia.
+You’ll only be able to proceed with your application if you live in Alberta, British Columbia, Manitoba, Ontario or Saskatchewan.

 - From there, Epilogue will ask some questions about your marital status and dependants.
 It will then recommend a plan for you based on the information you put in.

 - Once you select your desired plan, you’ll have to input basic personal information such as your full name and email address.
 You’ll then be prompted to create a password, which you’ll use to access your Epilogue dashboard.